akumina/AkuminaDev/README.md

 # AkuminaDev

 #### ChangeList

+### 12.13.18
+- Added FrontEndReact location - this will house an example of how to use React components as widgets (typescript enabled)

 ### 11.25.18
 - Added FrontEndSimple location - this will house a simple project example for building widgets